akpingel/sphinx-template/source/firstDraft/index.rst

 as a rival to Sun Microsystem's Java programming language.
 Microsoft had their own implementation of Java.
 They tried to add language features to Java and Sun said no. [#f5]_ Microsoft decided to abandon their Java product and create their own which became known as C#.
-Understanding C# and its history to determine relevance in today's world compared to other languages.
+Understanding C# and its history helps determine its relevance in today's world compared to other languages.

 Microsoft's new language would go on to become one of the top languages used by programmers.